weaverbel/intro-computational-thinking/content/3-lesson.md

 Suppose we want to find the most commonly used ten words in a text.
 How would we go about that?

+#### Linear code

 There are many ways to do it.
-This is one way.
+This is one way, where all the commands are run in a linear sequence.
 We could first

+{% include figure.html img="word-count.png" alt="counting words in a text" caption="Counting words in a text" width="75%" %}

 - save the text as a text file (this will elimiate all "smart" formatting created by programs like Word)
 - remove all the punctuation